Amiga Unix: Reception

-Although the Amiga 3000UX could deliver a "responsive" experience, performance in the graphical environment was nevertheless described as being "on par with a slow 386 machine running SCO Open Desktop".
-Another evaluation of version 1.1 of the operating system described the X Window System performance as being "monochrome and slow as molasses", with an improved version 2.0 of the system to be made available, providing colour support in conjunction with the A2410 graphics board.
-This board was launched later in 1991, offering a 1024 x 1024 resolution with 8-bit colour depth, having been first announced in late 1988 as a collaboration with the University of Lowell.
+Although the Amiga 3000UX has a "responsive" experience, performance in the graphical environment was nevertheless described as being "on par with a slow 386 machine running SCO Open Desktop".
+Another evaluation of version 1.1 of the operating system described the X Window System performance as being "monochrome and slow as molasses", with an improved version 2.0 providing color support in conjunction with the A2410 graphics board.
+This board was launched later in 1991, offering a 1024 x 1024 resolution with 8-bit color, having been first announced in late 1988 as a collaboration with the University of Lowell.
 The card, based on the TMS34010, had previously been demonstrated at the Uniforum Fall '89 show.